tincan-linux/tincan-linux.github.io/site/install/hard.md

 To get the UUID of your root partition, simply run 'blkid'.
-You can also replace the 'UUID=xxxx' part with '/dev/sda1' but this is less reliable than using the disk's UUID.
+You can also replace the 'UUID=xxxx' part with '/dev/sda1' but this may be reliable than using the disk's UUID.
+If there's a kernel panic when booting that somewhat resembles 'VFS not syncing' then try replacing the UUID with /dev/sda1.

 And that's it!
 Tin Can Linux should now be installed.
 Exit the chroot, then